 Research and development.
-For the three months ended September 30, 2022, total research and development expenses decreased by \$0.5 million, or 67%, to \$0.2 million for 2022, as compared to \$0.7 million for 2021.
-The decrease was due primarily to the Company meeting technological feasibility on both hardware and software development.
+At December 31, 2022, total research and development expenses decreased by \$1.1 million, or 33%, to \$2.4 million for 2022, as compared to \$3.5 million for 2021.
+The decrease was due primarily to the Company meeting technological feasibility on both hardware and software development that has been capitalized throughout fiscal year 2022.